Timothy J. Scarlett

 - BA, University of Arizona, 1991

 Timothy James Scarlett grew up in rural Bucks County, Pennsylvania.
 After working on his first dig as a 17-year-old high school student, Tim dedicated his life to the archaeological study of American history.
 After taking degrees in anthropology and/or archaeology from the University of Arizona (BA, 1991), Boston University (MA, 1994), and the University of Nevada (Ph.D., 2002), he joined the faculty in the Industrial Heritage and Archaeology Program in the Department of Social Sciences at Michigan Technological University.
-He is now an Associate Professor and is the director of Graduate Studies in Industrial Heritage and Archaeology, overseeing both the Ph.D. and M.S. programs in the Department of Social Sciences at MTU.
+He is now an Associate Professor of Anthropology and Archaeology, active in the Industrial Heritage and Archaeology's interdisciplinary community of practice.

 Dr. Scarlett is deeply committed to a dramatically interdisciplinary, public archaeology.
-He examines how individuals creatively solved problems and adapted to new physical and social environments.
-He uses diverse methods in his studies, employing techniques from chemistry and physics to folklore and art history.
+In his personal research, he examines how individuals creatively solved problems at work as they adapted to new physical landscapes and social environments.
+He uses diverse methods in his studies, employing techniques from chemistry and physics to theology and art history.
 Besides fieldwork, Dr. Scarlett relies upon experimental and experiential discovery in his scholarship.
 Eclectic organizations have supported his research and public programming, ranging from the National Science Foundation, The National Park Service, the Utah Humanities Council ,the Scenic Hudson Land Trust, Keweenaw National Historical Park Advisory Commission, Utah State Parks, and Earthwatch.
-He has conducted research at sites in the Great Basin and Intermountain West, Southwest, Interior Alaska, New England, and the Mid-Atlantic regions of North America, as well as in Michigan's Copper Country.
-He is the director of the Utah Pottery Project, co-director of the West Point Foundry Project, and now co-directs the Cliff Mine Archaeology Project.
+Besides Michigan's Copper Country, he has conducted research at sites in the Great Basin and Intermountain West, Southwest, Interior Alaska, Great Lakes, New England, and the Mid-Atlantic regions of North America.

 Dr. Scarlett is committed to collaborative and inclusive public archaeology.
-He has worked to develop several best-practice models for archaeological fieldwork that will integrate research excavations with programs in community-based collaboration and education, heritage tourism development, and traditional and new media documentary production.
+He has worked to develop several best-practice models for archaeological fieldwork that integrate field and lab research with community-based collaboration, education, heritage tourism, and traditional and new media documentary production.

-Tim and his wife, Sarah Fayen Scarlett, live with their son Warren in beautiful Houghton, Michigan, amid the historic copper-mining districts of the Keweenaw Peninsula.
+Tim and his wife, Sarah Fayen Scarlett, live with their sons in beautiful Houghton, Michigan, amid the historic copper-mining districts of the Keweenaw Peninsula.

 Links of Interest